Interplay between time and energy in bosonic noisy quantum metrology: General framework

-If quadratic scaling with an arbitrarily long time is obtainable, then the optimal strategy is to use all available time coherently in a single realization in the experiment.
-However, in the occurrence of noise, for typical protocols, QFI grows only up to a certain point.
-Therefore, at some point, it is better to interrupt the measurement and re-start the procedure from the beginning.
+If a quadratic scaling in time can be sustained indefinitely, the optimal strategy is to use all available time coherently in a single realization in the experiment.
+However, in the occurrence of noise, for typical protocols, the QFI grows only up to a certain time.
+Therefore, after that, it is better to interrupt the measurement and re-start the procedure from the beginning.
 The QFI scales linearly with the number of repetitions.
-Having at our disposal total time $T$ and spending time $t$ for a single iteration, in principle, we are able to perform $T/t$ repetitions, so the total QFI will be equal to $(T/t)\cdot \F_\var(t)$.
-Therefore, to validate the usefulness of the given protocol (properly taking into account time as a resource) one should compare $\max_t \F_\var(t)/t$.
+Having at our disposal a total time $T$ and spending time $t$ for a single iteration, in principle, we are able to perform $T/t$ repetitions, so the total QFI will be equal to $(T/t)\cdot \F_\var(t)$.
+Therefore, to validate the usefulness of a given protocol (properly taking into account time as a resource) one should compare $\max_t \F_\var(t)/t$.
+This figure of merit is routinely employed in noisy quantum metrology~\cite{wan2022bounds}, such as frequency estimation~\cite{huelga1997improvement,chin2012quantum,delcampo2013quantum,Haase2017} and thermometry~\cite{correa2015individual,Sekatski2022optimal,Albarelli2023,Mirkhalaf2024}.